Flåm Railway & Nærøyfjord

 In Flåm, you’ll have some free time to explore what interests you most – perhaps a visit to the charming Flåm Church or the Railway Museum, or simply a coffee and a sweet treat at a local bakery.

-The Flåm Railway is one of the most spectacular train journeys in the world.
+From Flåm you take the famous Flåm Railway, one of the most spectacular train journeys in the world.
 The 20-kilometer route between Flåm and Myrdal takes you from fjord to mountains through steep valleys, 20 tunnels, and past impressive waterfalls.

 In the space of an hour, the train takes you from sea level by the Aurlandsfjord in Flåm up to Myrdal.
 With an elevation gain of 865 meters, it is both an engineering marvel and a nature experience you won’t soon forget.